thephez/dpp-spec/docs/identity.md

   ✓ should return valid result if an identity model is valid id
     ✓ should be present
-    ✓ should be a string
+    ✓ should be a byte array
-    ✓ should not be less than 42 characters
+    ✓ should not be less than 32 bytes
-    ✓ should not be more than 44 characters
+    ✓ should not be more than 32 bytes balance
-    ✓ should be base58 encoded
-  balance
     ✓ should be present
     ✓ should be an integer